MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**: To resolve, contact Microsoft support.

-### Issue: Update fails, and rollback fails to leave an inconsistent state where the number of VMs on the VMSS instance has been modified
+### Issue: Update fails, and rollback fails to leave an inconsistent state where the number of VMs on the Virtual Machine Scale Sets instance has been modified

-**Resolution**: Go to SCOM console and remove inconsistent nodes.
+**Resolution**: Go to System Center Operations Manager console and remove inconsistent nodes.

 ### Issue: Update fails but database update is successful